swapniltalloo/Heart-Stroke-Prediction-by-SWAPNIL/README.md

-# Heart-Stroke-Prediction-by-SWAPNIL
-#  Heart Stroke Prediction System
+Heart Stroke Prediction System

-A Machine Learning based **Heart Stroke Prediction Web Application** built using **Python, Streamlit, and Scikit-Learn**.
+A Machine Learning based Heart Stroke Prediction Web Application built using Python, Streamlit, and Scikit-Learn.

-This application predicts whether a person has a **High Risk** or **Low Risk** of heart disease using medical parameters.
+This application predicts whether a person has a High Risk or Low Risk of heart disease using medical parameters.

 ---

-# Features!!
+Features

 - Interactive Streamlit Web App
 - Real-time Heart Disease Prediction
 - Machine Learning Model using KNN
 - Clean and Responsive UI
 - Feature Scaling using StandardScaler
 - One-Hot Encoding for Categorical Features
 - Model Persistence using Joblib
+- Compared Multiple Classification Algorithms

 ---

-# 🛠️ Technologies Used
+Technologies Used

 - Python
 - Streamlit